TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-sync/tutorial-update-api-configurations.md

 tags: [ "Tyk Sync" ]
 ---

 This tutorial is aimed at API developers who prefer to manage their API definitions on their local file system during development.
-It explains how to use the `publish` or `update` commands of Tyk Sync to upload local API configurations to the Tyk Dashboard.
+It explains how to use the `publish` or `update` commands of Tyk Sync to upload local API Definitions to the Tyk Dashboard.
 The expected outcome is a streamlined process for maintaining and updating API definitions locally and ensuring they are reflected in the Tyk Dashboard.

 ### Step 1.
 Prepare your API Definition